Our ‘Drive for 5’

 Will getting in touch with the Trust for share support cost me anything?

 No, the Celtic Trust is a voluntary organisation and there is no charge for our assistance.
 We do hope that you register via our free shareholder portal.
 If you are a member, you can email the Celtic Trust at trust@celtictrust.net at any time for assistance.
-We will do our best to respond withing three (3) working days and help where we can.
+We will do our best to respond within seven (7) working days and help where we can.

-If you wish to become a member then please visit https://members.celtictrust.net/ , register, select Regular Payment and choose to pay monthly or annually and the minimum is £5 per month.
+If you wish to become a member then please do so at our site https://celtictrust.net, select a payment plan, and choose to pay monthly or annually.
+Plans start at £5 per month.

 A family member owns shares but wants to transfer them to me, can they?